sai3097ganesh/Physically-based-modelling/README.md

 ## Flocking
 <img src="Gifs/Steering.gif">
 Group behaviour of a flock of birds or school of fish, or insects is fascinating.
 However, it is interesting modeling the same turns to be very simple.
 Every individual follows a set of three simple rules guiding how it accelerates in response to the positions and velocities of its nearby neighbor individuals.
-The rules are
+The rules are (1) Collision Avoidance, (2) Velocity Matching, (3) Centering
-- Collision Avoidance
-- Velocity Matching
-- Centering

 This simulation also shows the 'boids' steering around obstacles.
 <b>References:</b> [Flocks, Herds, and Schools: A Distributed Behavioral Model](https://team.inria.fr/imagine/files/2014/10/flocks-hers-and-schools.pdf)